r4work/starter-academic/content/talk/_index.md

   image: ""
 ---
 ## **Schedule**
-09-11 Nov, 2020 evening 5:30- 6:30 PM (Based on participants agreement, timings may be adjusted after beginning of the event).
+09-11 Nov, 2020 evening 5:30- 6:30 IST PM (Based on participants agreement, timings may be adjusted after beginning of the event).
 ## **Topics**
 Topics: Data entry and coding, Descriptive (frequency, correlation, tabulation) and simple regression in SPSS.
 ## **Who can Participate**